 Access Silicon Valley Wednesday, June 14, 2017 from 6:00 PM to 8:30 PM (PDT) Palo Alto, CA READ THE FULL DETAILS AND PURCHASE YOUR TICKET, HERE This workshop is open to startup founders, startup executives, entrepreneurs, innovators, designers and developers.

 There are rumors about the H-4 EAD for spouses of H-1B visa holders and they are not entirely accurate.
 There is a freeze on judgments for the visas while there is a lawsuit in court over the legality of the stance.
-The government is fighting back against the lawsuit, and H-4 EAD for spouses cannot be approved while the court rules on it.
-This article explains why the myth is concerning for those coming to America, and it may frighten anyone who is already in the country.
+The government is fighting back against the lawsuit, and … Continue reading Rumors Concerning The H-4 EAD for Spouses of H-1B Visa Holders

 The H-1B is a type of non-immigrant visa foreign workers can receive through the U.S. Immigration and Nationality Act.
 The H-1B visa allows U.S. employers to provide temporary workers with jobs in specialty occupations.
 Under this visa program, if the worker is fired or quits they must either find a … Continue reading H-1B Quota for 2018

-- The American Immigration Council has posted a practice advisory, Challenging President Trump’s Ban on Entry, which provides information about how last Friday’s Executive Order is being implemented, offers resources and practice tips for attorneys whose clients are affected by it, and outlines legal challenges that have been filed to date. … Continue reading Travel Warning for Nationals of Certain Countries Designated by Executive Order
+The American Immigration Council has posted a practice advisory, Challenging President Trump’s Ban on Entry, which provides information about how last Friday’s Executive Order is being implemented, offers resources and practice tips for attorneys whose clients are affected by it, and outlines legal challenges that have been filed to date. … Continue reading Travel Warning for Nationals of Certain Countries Designated by Executive Order